professor-l/ctdb/docs/SETUP_ROBUST.md

 <details>
     <summary>On **MacOS**</summary>

-    Install [homebrew](https://brew.sh/) if your system doesn't have it.
-Then, install postgresql with `brew install postgresql` and start the service with `brew services start postgresql`.
+    Install the appropriate version of postgresql from [here](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads) - use the "Mac OS X" column (I use version 13.5 for development, anything 12 and up should be sufficient).
+Run the installer, using all default options, and set the superuser password as "1234".
 </details>

 <details>
     <summary>On **Windows**</summary>

-    Install the appropriate version of postgresql from [here](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads) - use the "Windows x86-64" column.
-I use version 13.5 for development, anything 12 and up should be sufficient).
-Run the installer, using all default options, and make sure you either enable it to start on boot or start it manually before you begin development.
+    Install the appropriate version of postgresql from [here](https://www.enterprisedb.com/downloads/postgres-postgresql-downloads) - use the "Windows x86-64" column (I use version 13.5 for development, anything 12 and up should be sufficient).
+Run the installer, using all default options, and set the superuser password as "1234".
 </details>

 <details>